jasondickerson/ansible_wsl/README.md

 Alternatively, the myfedora.ps1 script may be used to install Fedora WSL from the git repository.
 The script will install Fedora WSL and prompt the user to set a linux password.

-NOTE:  If you use this method, you cannot start Fedora WSL using the command:
+NOTE: If this method is used, you cannot start Fedora WSL using the command:

     > fedora.exe